INFINITYX00/eslando/README.md

 In the future, we plan to enhance the Relabel Digital Product Passport for Eslando by:

+- Integration with External Databases and APIs to provide up-to-date and comprehensive product information, enhancing the user experience and reliability of the platform.
 - Adding support for additional product categories and certifications
 - Improving accessibility features for users with disabilities
 - Integrating machine learning algorithms for predictive analytics on recycling trends